bodleian/image-processing/docs/jp2_colour_management.rst

 Historically, many browsers have not supported colour profiles and have displayed images as if they were all sRGB.
 This is still the case with some older versions of browsers, especially on mobile platforms.
 Android only started supporting colour profiles with 8.0.
 So (1) is the safest option to ensure colour accuracy on all browsers.

 However, the latest versions of all major browsers (including Chrome, Edge, Firefox, IE, Safari, and Chrome and Safari on mobile) now support colour profiles (as do many IIIF servers, such as IIP).
 So with (2) most users would still be able to view images with colour accuracy.
-Keeping the original colour profile also permits users with wide gamut monitors can see Adobe RGB images with the full depth of colour, rather than being limited to the narrower sRGB gamut.
+Keeping the original colour profile also permits users with wide gamut monitors to see Adobe RGB 1998 images with the full depth of colour, rather than being limited to the narrower sRGB gamut.

 We use the same JP2 for preservation and delivery, so we have to use (2) in any case, to avoid the lossy conversion to sRGB.